 What work happens with reconditioning and why does it take so long?

-When reconditioning is done, hundreds of parts can undergo inspection and those which need refurbishment or replacement may be removed, taken offsite and repaired.
+When reconditioning of an escalator is done, hundreds of parts can undergo inspection and those which need refurbishment or replacement may be removed, taken offsite and repaired.
 Sometimes, we may need to go to outside vendors to have custom replacement parts fabricated before we can finish repairs and return the escalator or elevator to service.

 This is because the size and specifications for many components can be completely custom-made for the size and shape of the escalator or elevator that’s being repaired.